jordanamao/receipt-processor-challenge/README.md

 ## how to run
-git clone the repository from the feature branch. check out feature branch receipt-processor-challenge.
+Open the project in intellij, git clone the repository. check out feature branch feature/receipt-processor-challenge.
-Open the project in intellij, maven clean and install.
+Once opened up intellij, and on the correct branch. maven clean and install in terminal.
 Then run the applicaion.

 Access the H2 console at http://localhost:8080/h2-console (JDBC URL: jdbc:h2:mem:defaultdb, username: sa, password: "").